Advanced purchase required. Click Here to Book Your Tour or call 888-968-6878.

 Our Subway Art Tours will return to the schedule in the late autumn.

 Contact us if you would like a private Subway Art Tour arranged for your party.

 With the Second Avenue subway the MTA Arts & Design public arts program had its most unique opportunity since its founding in the 1980s.
 This was a chance to design three subway stations from below the ground up!
-Part of that $4.5-billion opportunity was commissioning four artists to create artworks that would enliven the new or renovated stations along the expanded Q line.
+Part of that $4.5-billion project was commissioning four artists to create artworks that would enliven the new or renovated stations along the extended Q line.
 On this Tour you will discover the possible reason why traditional subway tiles are not used at these new stations; and how the artists’ mosaic designs are integrated into the walls of stations throughout the system.
 Some artists have included self-portraits; one is obvious; the other is not.
 The depiction of two men holding hands in a non-political way is truly ground breaking.
 Three stations display the mottoes of two political areas.
 Which ones?
 Take the Tour; Know More!

 The first subway train set off in 1904 from City Hall; some of what we will see dates from those early years.
 From that time to the present, art has been a part of New York’s subway system.
 In the subway’s early years the art mainly was directional and identifying mosaics.
 Because of their durability tile mosaics, in the early 20th century, as well has in the 21st century, have been the preferred medium for works of art.